Wirecloud/agile-dashboards/burndown-chart-generator-operator/README.md

 ## Usage

-Plug in a sprint harvested with the Jira Harvester operator to the `Sprint` endpoint, and then connect the output endpoint `Chart Data` to the Highcharts widget.
+Get a single sprint issues from the Jira harvester and the Jira issue filter and plug it into the Jira Issues endpoint.
+The connect the output to the Highcharts widget.

 ## Reference